The Annotated 'Programming the Nintendo GameBoy Advance: The Unofficial Guide'

 Inefficiency: UpdateSpriteMemory

-u32 pointers instead of u16* would double
+pointers instead of u16*

 the speed.
 Using dedicated copiers (like DMA) would increase the